Interstate 90: Wisconsin

 I-90 enters Wisconsin near La Crosse and bisects French Island before it reaches Onalaska.
 This section is briefly concurrent to US 53 between La Crosse and Onalaska.
 The freeway travels east, generally along the La Crosse River, through several towns and Fort McCoy before it reaches a junction with I-94 in Tomah.
 The two Interstates join at Tomah and travel southeast along the edge of the hills of the Western Upland, following the Lemonweir and Wisconsin rivers.
 It passes Wisconsin Dells, situated on the gorge of the same name and home to several water parks and theme parks.

 The freeway travels east from Wisconsin Dells to the Portage area, where I-39 begins its concurrency with I-90/I-94.
 The highway then crosses the Wisconsin River and travels south towards Madison, where it forms an eastern bypass of the city.
 East of Madison, I-94 separates from I-39/I-90, which continues southeast through Edgerton and Janesville.
-The highway turns south and enter Beloit, where it intersects I-43 and crosses into Illinois.
+The highway turns south and enters Beloit, where it intersects I-43 and crosses into Illinois.